Important news as to what happened to ALL Yahoo Groups.

 On YahooGroups, it is no longer possible to post new messages online, all posting has to be done via email - a major backstep in my opinion making the platform even more uninviting.

 I have been investigating the options that we group owners can use and wanted to share the advice with other Group Owners.

-The most popular option appears to be to move to groups.io.
+The most popular option appears to have been to move to groups.io.
 It is very similar to Yahoo Groups with a few extra functions.
-They are also offering a migration service from YahooGroups to make it easy for us to migrate there.
+They also offered a migration service from YahooGroups to make it easy for us to migrate there.
 Unfortunately, they have stopped accepting transfer requests for copying your archives over.
 If you have not requested a transfer by now - it is too late.

-Archive.org is also trying to publicly archive the messages of as many groups as possible.
-If you want your group to be archived, you can register your group here:
+Archive.org has also tried to publicly archive the messages of as many groups as possible.

 How about Facebook, Twitter, etc?